 When a child is missing at the end of the school day.

-When a child has not turned up for an after school club or another activity the following policy will be followed.
+When a child has not turned up for an after school club or another activity then parents will be rung immediately to find out the whereabouts of the child.

 Medicines in school